Zentralfriedhof Friedrichsfelde

 Is photography allowed?

-Yes, photography is generally allowed, but be respectful of the space and the memories of those commemorated.
+Yes, photography is allowed; however, visitors should be respectful of the solemnity of the site.

 Are there guided tours?